October 3, 2022

 Yes, we did back in 2020 - 2021 when Poland as well as other countries faced a series of lockdowns.
 Business travel—domestic and international—had been suspended.
 We were rescheduling or canceling any events that were to be held in the office, e.g our monthly Friday chill out, International Women’s Day, etc. Monterail’s tenth birthday party, planned for May 2020, has also been postponed.

 Since then, we have slowly gotten back to organizing live in-person events both at our office and at different venues in Poland.
 Our team members also started hosting regular integrations in several cities, including Warsaw and Krakow.
 On June, 11th 2022, we also celebrated our 12th birthday and had a blast at the celebration party.

 To help our team members get to our headquarters more regularly, we also introduced a quarterly ‘Get on your way to Monterail’ budget that Monterailians can use to travel to/from our facility.

 Communication is the ultimate foundation of remote work.
 Without effective communication, little gets actually done, so we make every effort to ensure that the exchange of information remains unimpeded and conducted properly.
 All of the tools specified below have been in use at Monterail for quite some time now.

-Not everyone has the opportunity to switch to a fully remote work arrangement, and we really appreciate ours.
-We’re also really lucky that the organization we’ve built is robust enough to contribute—at least to some extent—to curtailing the further spread of the new coronavirus without significant losses in productivity.
+Not everyone has the opportunity to switch as promptly to a fully remote work arrangement, and we really appreciate our arrangement back in 2020.
+We’re also really lucky that the organization we’ve built is robust enough to contribute—at least to some extent—to curtail the further spread of coronavirus without significant losses in productivity.

-The situation we found ourselves in is far business as usual, but we all made it through.
+The situation we found ourselves in back when the Covid-10 pandemic started in 2020 was far from business as usual, but we all made it through.